I’ve always said HOW you eat is just as important as WHAT you eat.

 People in America avoid entire food groups.
-The most common enemies are dairy, sugar and carbohydrates.
-And these 3 foods are the basis of any Italians diet.
+The most common enemies are dairy, sugar, and carbohydrates.
+And these 3 foods are the basis of any Italian diet.

-And after spending the past month in Italy eating pasta, pizza, bread, cheese and gelato every day I have noticed that I have leaned out.
+And after spending the past month in Italy eating pasta, pizza, bread, cheese, and gelato every day I have noticed that I have leaned out.

 You will never see an Italian eating in the car or on the go.
 You will never see them eating at their desk or in front of a TV.
 You will also notice that meal time is something that takes anywhere from one to three hours.
 And it is usually enjoyed with friends and family.

 I have always had a theory that cortisol levels play havoc with our weight.
-Cortisol is the hormone our body releases when we are stressed and it is responsible for storing fat especially around the belly.
+Cortisol is the hormone our body releases when we are stressed and it is responsible for storing fat, especially around the belly.
 It causes insulin resistance in the body and can result in weight gain.

 And when we are in a rush and stressed this hormone is flooding our system.
 So I am encouraging you to set aside 1 hour for lunch and dinner every single day.
 Chew your food, notice the taste and texture, and savor each bite.

 They are also not big on snacking and prefer to eat 3 big balanced meals.
 And while they eat veggies this is something they usually do after the main meal.
-Instead they start with some sort of pasta, risotto, pizza or bread with cheese.
-They then move onto a light protein option like fish, meat or chicken with assorted veggies or a green salad.
-And there is always room for dolce.
-Not a huge portion but a few spoonful or bites of chocolate, gelato or a tart with a strong espresso.
-They use the coffee to aid digestion.
+Instead, they start with some sort of pasta, risotto, pizza, or bread with cheese.
+They then move onto a light protein option like fish, meat, or chicken with assorted veggies or a green salad.

+There is always room for dolce.
+Not a huge portion but a few spoonfuls or bites of chocolate, gelato, or a tart with a strong espresso.
+They use coffee to aid digestion.

 When cooking Italians don’t do much to their food.
 They prefer to keep it simple and only use local seasonal produce.
 You won’t find peaches in the store in the winter and they try to buy from the local surrounding areas.